Education & Training

 Nature Workshops

-The University of Montpellier places particular emphasis on raising awareness among its staff regarding environmental conservation, particularly biodiversity.
-With this in mind, and based on the idea that a better understanding of biodiversity leads to better protection, nature workshops have been organized since 2023.
-Open to university staff, they are held at the Jardin des Plantes and the Triolet Campus.
-Led by Professors , these workshops—true spaces for learning and discovery—are divided into two areas: entomology and botany.
-Through a fun and educational approach, participants are invited to take a fresh look at the living creatures they encounter every day, to understand their diversity, and to reflect on the need to preserve biological diversity.
+The University of Montpellier places particular importance on raising its staff’s awareness of environmental conservation, especially biodiversity.
+With this in mind—and based on the idea that a better understanding of biodiversity leads to better protection—nature workshops have been organized since 2023.
+Open to university staff, they take place at the Jardin des Plantes and the Triolet Campus.
+Led byUM Professors , these workshops—which serve as true spaces for learning and discovery—are divided into two areas: entomology and botany.
+Through a fun and educational approach, participants are invited to take a fresh look at the living creatures they encounter every day, to appreciate their diversity, and to reflect on the need to preserve biological diversity.

-The university has launched EcoN’UM, an awareness week focused on the environmental footprint of digital technology at the University of Montpellier.
+The university has launched UM, an awareness week dedicated to the environmental footprint of digital technology at the University of Montpellier.
 Through interactive digital murals, participants were able to explore the impact of digital technology and its connection to the ecological transition.
 Resources were developed and made available to staff and students to raise awareness and share knowledge.

-The University is hosting and supporting the "Toutes et tous circulaires " student week, dedicated to the circular economy.
+The University is hosting and supporting the “Toutes et tous circulaires” student week, dedicated to the circular economy.

-UM also hosts film screenings followed by discussions on key themes of the ecological transition , such as Vinz Kanté’s *Même pas peur* (Not Even Afraid), which explores eco-anxiety as a driving force, and Gertjan Hulster and Arne Gielen’s *Why We Cycle*, a film about the use of sustainable transportation.
+UM alsoUM film screenings followed by discussions on key themes related to the ecological transition , such as the film *Même pas peur* (Not Even Afraid), which explores eco-anxiety as a driving force, directed by Vinz Kanté, and the film *Why We Cycle*, directed by Gertjan Hulster and Arne Gielen, which focuses on the use of sustainable transportation.

 As such, the institution is committed to the ecological transition by raising awareness among its staff through a wide range of initiatives—each as diverse as the next—that support the development of social and environmental skills.